Put down the potato chips and no one gets hurt ✋

 Break Up With Boredom Eating

-- To break up with a habit you need a solid mantra to repeat when you feel triggered.
+To break up with a habit you need a solid mantra to repeat when you feel triggered.
 A mantra is a positive statement you can repeat that reminds you of your intention.
-Try repeating the mantra: “I eat when I’m hungry, not when I’m bored.”
+Repeat the mantra: “I eat when I’m hungry, not when I’m bored.”

 Practice is required, so don’t give up after one go.
 Keep at it and the need to rely on food to deal with your problems will gradually fade away.